-In this episode of the IoT Developer Show you'll learn about the reference implementations Intel created in the Industrial space and we take a closer look at the Object Flaw Detector, which is a solution leveraging computer vision to detect flaws of objects on an assembly line.
+Learn about the industrial reference implementations created by Intel.
+In particular, explore the Object Flaw Detector, which uses computer vision to detect flaws of objects on an assembly line.

 Hello.
 My name is Martin Kronberg.
 And this is the IoT Developer Show, season three.
 In this episode, we learn about the reference implementations Intel created for the industrial space, and we take a closer look at the object flaw detector, which is a solution utilizing computer vision to detect flaws of objects on an assembly line.